 “Everyone leaves a trail of ‘almosts’ and bittersweet memories behind on the road to ‘the one’,” says Brett.
 “It happened to me on my journey—it happens to everyone.
 Now I use those moments when I write music.
 I guess it is fortunate for me that people most easily relate to heartbreak.
 I’m an over-emotional, hopeless romantic who feels everything, and that shows in my songs.”

-With three independent albums already under his belt, Brett is taking his newest batch of songs into the studio with David Hall at the production helm, known for his GRAMMY Award winning work as an engineer, with artists of nearly every genre.
-And true to form, he’ll be showcasing that intensity and emotion in his recordings, of songs like “Fire” and “Breathe Again.”
+With three independent albums already under his belt, Brett recently took his newest batch of songs into Blackberry Studios in Nashville, with David Hall at the production helm, known for his GRAMMY Award winning work as an engineer, with artists of nearly every genre.
+And true to form, showcasing that intensity and emotion in his recordings, of songs like “Fire” and “Breathe Again.”

 “I grew up with Al Green, Marvin Gaye—soul singers.
 I like that the emotion carries the songs, where the music is almost secondary,” he says.
 “Van Morrison’s ‘Crazy Love’—that’s just timeless.
 They influence me; as a songwriter and a performer, I want to connect like they did.
 And when your audience feels like they can relate, then you have something much more special than a show, or a sale.
 You have a fan.”